 Holly Springs is a somewhat small city located in the state of Mississippi.
 With a population of 7,610 people and two constituent neighborhoods, Holly Springs is the 49th largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holly Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Holly Springs is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Holly Springs who work in office and administrative support (13.74%), sales jobs (11.84%), and management occupations (8.16%).
+Unlike some cities, Holly Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Holly Springs are a mix of both white- and blue-collar jobs.
+Overall, Holly Springs is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Holly Springs who work in office and administrative support (15.47%), sales jobs (11.08%), and teaching (7.70%).

 Because there are quite a few people attending college in Holly Springs, it is thought of as a college town.
 To the benefit of the many students in the area, Holly Springs provides a number of services, amenities and opportunities geared towards their needs and activities.